 Interrupting Bias in the Faculty Search Process: Film & Facilitation Guide

 The online guide found on this web site is to be used in conjunction with the short film “Interrupting Bias in the Faculty Search Process.”
-The film is not available directly on this website but you can order your free copy here or view a preview here.
-This website mirrors the facilitation guide that accompanies the film and supplies the tools you need to facilitate a discussion about diversity in hiring at colleges and universities.
-It also provides bonus material, including handouts for your audience and a sample PowerPoint presentation.
+The film can be accessed here.
+This website contains the facilitation guide that supports the film and supplies the tools you need to facilitate a discussion about diversity in hiring at colleges and universities.
+It also provides handouts for your audience and a sample PowerPoint presentation.

 “Interrupting Bias in the Faculty Search Process” is a live action film that was created from a case study used at national leadership development workshops.
 In the film, a search committee of four tenure-track faculty members debate candidate qualifications for an open position.